gyhughes/checker-framework/README-IndexChecker.txt

-This is a fork of the checker framework repository for developement of an IndexChecker.
+This is a fork of the checker framework repository for developement of an IndexChecker that checks for legal array/list accesses.

 If you wish to use the Checker Framework in general, see file README.txt.